sot176/Mammogram_Alignment_Study_Risk_Prediction/README.md

 - Perform breast cancer risk prediction employing different alignment methods for longitudinal mammography images

 ## Method
-We compare six alignment strategies for longitudinal breast cancer risk prediction:
+We compare seven strategies for longitudinal breast cancer risk prediction:

+- **SingleTimePoint:** Risk prediction using only the current mammogram, without incorporating prior exams.
+Serves as a single-timepoint baseline.

 - **NoAlign:** Direct feature extraction without any alignment between time points.
 Serves as the baseline.